jonathonklem/help.managememberships.com/docs/settings/portal-settings.md

 How many failed billing attempts will occur before a member is automatically marked **inactive**.

+### Send payment failed notification

+Toggles whether or not to send an email to members when their payment fails asking them to update their payment method.
+Default is **on**

 ### Logo

 The logo displayed throughout your portal (square image recommended).